Zachaditya/Zachaditya/README.md

 Visualization: Tableau, Matplotlib <br>

 ## 👀 Currently working on
-📈 Stock Market Tracker: Real-time stock price predictions powered by machine learning. <br>
+📈 S&P500 predictor using Random Forest Regressors <br>
 💥 Customer Clustering for targetted advertising <br>
-🥷 Fraud detection on transactional data
+🥷 Fraud detection on transactional data using Linear and Logistic Regression<br>
 ..and more to come

 ## 👋 Let's Connect!